cpmpercussion/homepage/_posts/2009-11-03-vital-lmtd-at-the-street-theatre.md

 type: post
 published: true
 meta: {}
+description: "I've finished a season of at the Street Theatre in Canberra with Last Man to Die.
+We performed five shows from 24th-30th of October and had a great time!"
 ---

 I've finished a season of  at the Street Theatre in Canberra with Last Man to Die.
 We performed five shows from 24th-30th of October and had a great time!
 [Review here](http://lastmantodie.blogspot.com/2009/10/reviews-and-news.html).